nyumathclinic/latex-gotham/nyu22fonts/README.md

-# xcolor-nyu22
+# nyu22fonts

-Color names for the 2022 edition of the NYU visual identity.
+Select fonts for the 2022 edition of the NYU visual identity.
 Part of the `latex-gotham` bundle.

 ## Installation